lizhuangzi/RISTN/README.md

 # Residual Invertible Spatio-Temporal Network (RISTN) For Video Super-Resolution.

-AAAI-2019 poster, we provide code and model architecture for testing.
+This is AAAI 2019 poster paper, we provide code and model architecture for testing.
 But the code is not polished yet.

+Offical paper link:  Please wait.

 ## The architecture of our network:

 ![Image text](https://github.com/lizhuangzi/RISTN/raw/master/screenshots/RISTN.png)

-## The architecture of our RDC-LSTM:
+## The architecture of our (Residual dense convolutional LSTM) RDC-LSTM:

 ![Image text](https://github.com/lizhuangzi/RISTN/raw/master/screenshots/RDCLSTM.png)